Adventure Canada – Driving On Gravel

 Find out beforehand if you are allowed to drive to a certain viewpoint located on a sidetrack.

 If in doubt, get permission!
-Most large property owners in Canada don’t like it if somebody just trespasses.
+Most large property owners in Canada don’t like trespassers.
 People like to know who is on their land, just like you would want to know who is poking around your backyard.

 Most Canadian Ranches have large grazing leases on Crown land.
 They move the cattle up to the leased land late spring and the cattle are free to roam until late fall when there is no grass left.

 On Crown land, as well as lease land, you are allowed to drive and camp, even if some ranchers try to make you believe, that you are not.

 One more thing about driving in the backcountry: you will come across gates.
 Gates are there for a reason!
 If they are open, leave them open.
 If you find them closed, make sure you close them again behind you!

 Many backcountry roads are impassable many months of the year, depending on the province you’re in.
 July until the middle of September is probably safest time for your adventure Canada in regards to the weather.

 At any time of year, the weather can change suddenly.
 A downpour can make the road you’re on into a mudslide.
 That’s when you need 4WD!

 If you come across deep puddles and you are not sure, get out and check on the situation.

 For some backcountry roads, a 4WD is recommended but you will be okay with an ordinary car if the conditions are good.
 Other roads are for 4WD only.
 There is always a good reason for it.
 You may encounter deep water on the road, or rocks and boulders that require high clearance, washouts that normal cars can’t climb through or steep banks.